 Before I event went to play with my Pi, I was unhappy with my current home-networking setup and looked to give it a refresh.

 I have had always a positive experience with Ubiquiti line of products.
-I installed two new AP (access points) and setup a beautiful home rack server that is completely unecessary since my Internet provider is Comcast with top upload speeds of 35 Mbps 🥲.
+I installed two new AP (access points) and setup a beautiful home rack server that is completely unnecessary since my Internet provider is Comcast with top upload speeds of 35 Mbps 🥲.

 I’m currently building a home-server that will fill a few of the empty slots on the rack.